What to say at Christmas

 - Let them know you are there for them if they need support or someone to speak to.
 Make sure to follow up on any offer of support, or suggest something specific you can do for them or together.

-- Try not to write a generic ‘Happy/Merry Christmas’ message and leave out any mention of their grief or the person they lost.
+- Try not to write or say a generic ‘Happy/Merry Christmas’ message and leave out any mention of their grief or the person they lost.

-- You don’t have to fill up a whole card, writing a few lines is OK.
+- If you are writing a card, you don’t have to fill it, writing a few lines is OK.

-- Sometimes it can help to write it out on a separate bit of paper first.
+- For a written message, sometimes it can help to write it out separately first.

-- Even if you don’t normally send cards, think about whether the person grieving would find comfort in a card or a call this year.
+- Even if you don’t normally send a Christmas message, think about whether the person grieving would find comfort in one this year.
 It can be a really lovely thing to receive if you’re grieving and feeling alone or isolated.

 Write what comes into your mind and heart fast, let that out and then go over it.